-

 (2) Policies & Regulations

-In order to improve the awareness and skills of each employee, we provide necessary information according to employees’ positions and roles.
-We also hold various training sessions and disseminate information in response to changes in the work environment (for example, telecommuting, etc.).
+In order to improve the information security awareness and skills of each employee, we provide relevant information according to employees’ positions and roles.
+We also provide various training sessions and information in response to changes in the work environment, such as working from home.

 (4) Self-Inspection